 Physical Therapy Services are designed to improve the child's movement dysfunction.
-These services include:
+Includes:

 - Screening of infants and toddlers to identify movement dysfunction; - Obtaining, interpreting and integrating information appropriate to program planning; and - Services to prevent or alleviate movement dysfunction and related functional problems.